EasyPost/easypost-go/README.md

 Requirements
 ------------

-The `easypost` Go package should work with any recent version of Go.
+The `easypost` Go package should work with any recent version of Go that supports modules (typically, 1.12+).

 Installation